Skip to main content

 Let’s dive deeper into investing in GAF’s solar roof by discussing some of the incentives.

 Financial incentives take many forms.
-The incentives available are often what help reduce the initial investment cost.
-Making it much easier to get a return on the investment in a shorter period of time.
+The incentives available are what help reduce the cost of the initial investment.
+Which makes it much easier to get a return on the investment in a shorter period.
+Let's face it, we're all looking for a ROI, right?

 Solar incentives diagram